CSESoc-CompClub/constitution/CONSTITUTION.rst

    planned activities operate smoothly under the jurisdiction of the outgoing Executive as the Executive-elect and Committee-elect familiarise themselves with their respective roles.

-   The Executive-elect is suggested to plan and carry on their duties outlined in Section 3.1 clause 3.
+   The Executive-elect is suggested to carry on their duties outlined in Section 3.1 clause 3 within the context of their tenure.
+   The outgoing Executive is strong advised against enacting decisions that will infringe on the duties and decisions of the Executive-elect within the context of Executive-elect's tenure, and should merely act as an advisory body.

    ~ the 2023 Executive Team